midlantica/LovelyBunchOfCoconuts/content/grifts/radical-empathy.md

 ---
 title: 'Radical Empathy'
-claim: 'Radical Empathy'
+grift: 'Radical Empathy'
-translation: 'Feel for all, think for none.'
+decode: 'Feel for all, think for none.'
 ---